fiesta-cfd/fiesta/docs/source/tutorials.rst

 -------------------------------------------------------------------------------
 The file slurm-#####.out (where ##### is a job id assigned by Slurm) contains log messages from Fiesta as well as log messages from Slurm itself.
 If there were any errors they will be reported in this file.
-Fiesta was run with colors enabled, so viewing this log file requires the following command :code:`less -R slurm-#####.out`.
-(To disable colors, remove the `-c` from the mpirun command in the `fiesta.slurm` batch file.)
+This file can be viewed with the command :code:`less slurm-#####.out`.
 Inspect this file to see log messages from Fiesta including periodic status reports and timing information.

 If the simulation completed sucessfully, there will also be three new subdirectories, `centerline`, `restarts`, and `solution`.